conradwt/blabber-using-elixir/README.md

     iex> :c.nl(Blabber)
     ```

-    Note:  You should see "hey" with being displayed with the execution of both "dog" and "bird" nodes.
+    Note:  You should see "hey" being displayed within the execution of both "dog" and "bird" nodes.
 Very very
            cool stuff and please give yourself a pat on the back for completing this tutorial.

 ## References